sahuarchana7/gaps-answers-dataset/README.md

    -	**question_paper:** The dataset that each student answer belongs to.
 ScientsBank dataset comprises of Train, Unseen Answer (UA), Unseen Question(UQ) and Unseen Domain(UD) subsets.
 They have been denoted as Scients_Train, Scients_UA, Scients_UQ and Scients_UD, respectively.
 Similarly, Beetle dataset comprises of Train, Unseen Answer (UA) and Unseen Question (UQ) subsets.
 They have been indicated as Beetle_Train, Beetle_UA and Beetle_UQ, respectively.

    -  **question_type:** Type of question.
-Question-types such as Concept-completion, Definition and Explanation have been mentioned.
+Student answers belonging to types of questions such as Concept-completion, Definition and Explanation have been tested for identification of gaps.

    -  **question_text:** Question corresponding to the student answer